-Since 2004, premiums for additional coverage have increased 48.64%.
+Since 2004, premiums for additional coverage have increased 53.51% or 3.34% per year.
 These increases on additional coverage premium are mainly a result of severe weather and catastrophe events such as hailstorms and flooding events, the rising cost to repair vehicles due to vehicle automation features, more expensive materials, higher labor costs; and increases in vehicle theft.